Key/Value Store Walkthrough

 Storing a value

-Now that we have a bucket, we can use it to 'put' (store) values at keys:
+Now that we have a bucket, we can assign, or 'put', a value to a specific key:

 Getting a value